-One in six people who have emergency treatment for an asthma attack have another attack within two weeks.
+One in seven people who have emergency treatment for an asthma attack have another attack within two weeks.
 Cut your risk of being one of them.
 Take these three simple steps to stay well:

 1. Book an urgent appointment with your GP or asthma nurse – even if you feel well

 See them within 48 hours of your attack if you can.
 Tell them you need an urgent appointment because you've had an asthma attack.
 If your asthma symptoms are getting worse at any point, book an appointment with your GP today.

 2. Keep taking your asthma medicines as prescribed